steffenskov/Dapper.DDD.Repository/README.md

 - Fully supports ValueObjects, and you can even infinitely nest them.
 - Fully supports `record` types including the primary constructor syntax for very concise ValueObjects (or even Aggregates!)
-- Built-in support for MS SqlServer and MySql / MariaDB, easy to extend with support for other databases.
+- Built-in support for MS SqlServer, PostGreSql and MySql / MariaDB, easy to extend with support for other databases.
 - Built-in CRUD methods
 - Support for custom types via TypeConverters such as e.g. [StrongTypedId](https://github.com/steffenskov/StrongTypedId) (Which I also highly recommend using for